+VIII.
 COMPLAINTS AND GRIEVANCE PROCEDURES

-Orange County will provide a substantive written response to all complaints received in writing, or orally at public hearings, if any, concerning the Consolidated Plan, the Annual Action Plan, and any amendment to these plans, or to the CAPER.
-Responses will be provided within fifteen (15) working days, where practicable.
+Orange County will provide a substantive written response to all complaints received in writing or orally at public hearings, if any, related to projects or activities proposed or implemented by the Consolidated Plan, the Annual Action Plan, any amendment to these plans, the CAPER, or the CDBG-DR Action Plan.
+Responses will be provided via email within fifteen (15) working days, where practicable.
 A record of complaints received will include the nature of the complaint, referrals made, and the final disposition.
 This record will be included with the final document submitted to HUD.

-Comments and/or complaints should be submitted to the Housing and Community Development Division, which administers federal funding from the U.S. Department of HUD for the CDBG, HOME, and ES) programs (and other programs that may be administered on behalf of HUD from time to time as deemed necessary).
+Comments and/or complaints should be submitted to the Housing and Community Development Division, which administers federal funding from HUD for the CDBG, HOME, and ESG programs, or other programs that may be administered on behalf of HUD from time to time as deemed necessary).
 The City of Orlando administers funding for the area under the HOPWA program.
 Comments and/or complaints should be submitted in writing, by mail, or fax to:

-The Manager, Orange County Housing and Community Development Division 525 E. South St., Orlando, FL 32801 Tel: 407-836-5191 Fax: 407-836-5193
+Division Manager, Orange County Housing and Community Development Division 525 E. South Street Orlando, FL 32801 Phone: (407) 836-5191 Fax: (407) 836-5193